bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-14-newsletter.md

     vaults] that doesn't require a soft fork, and he  [suggested][jager annex3] that some
-    [previous work][bitcoin core #24007] in Bitcoin Core could possibly address the problem with annex relay in some multiparty protocols.
+    [previous work][bitcoin core #24007] in Bitcoin Core could possibly address the problem with annex relay in some multiparty protocols. {% assign timestamp="1:32" %}

 - **Draft BIP for silent payments:** Josie Baker and Ruben Somsen [posted][bs sp] to the Bitcoin-Dev mailing list a draft BIP for